FranklinMoux/End-to-End-Solution-in-AWS/README.md

-# Create a scalable website with a backend database and a dashboard for monitoring.
+# Create a scalable website with a backend database, dashboards for instances and costs monitoring, and AWS Cost optimization services and tools.
+Then make architectural changes to bring value of the cloud using the discoverd metrics and AWS services.

 * 1-> Create security groups, Network ACLs, a database subnet group in a VPC.